EstelleGvl/unknownhands/pages/explore-database.md

       };
     }

-    if (puId) {
+    // Add this SU to ALL of its PUs puIds.forEach(puId => {
-      // SU has a PU - add PU to tree if not exists if (!tree[msId].children[puId]) {
+      // Add PU to tree if not exists if (!tree[msId].children[puId]) {
         const pu = IDX.pu[puId];
         const puTitle = pu ?
 (MAP.pu?.title(pu) || 'Untitled PU') : 'Untitled PU';